1jour1vin

 About the estate:

 Founded in 1760, the brand has been the flagship of the publicly traded Lanson-BCC group since its acquisition in 2006.
-Since 2018, the house, which exports more than 80% of its production, has been chaired by François Van Aal.
-Cellar master Hervé Dantan continues the Lanson style with predominantly Pinot champagnes, which no longer undergo systematic malolactic fermentation, characterized by a taut freshness and built for aging.
+Since 2018, the house—which exports more than 80% of its production—has been chaired by François Van Aal.
+Cellar master Hervé Dantan carries on the Lanson style with Pinot-dominant champagnes, in which malolactic fermentation is no longer systematically halted, characterized by a taut freshness and built for aging.

 Wine Spectator